botovida/secure-api/README.md

 ##### 3) Confirm Payment API call

-a) On **Postman** make a PATCH request to ``127.0.0.1:3000/api/v1/payment/:id`` using the transaction ID from the response of the Payment API call above as ``:id`` parameter.
+a.
+On **Postman** make a PATCH request to ``127.0.0.1:3000/api/v1/payment/:id`` using the transaction ID from the response of the Payment API call above as ``:id`` parameter.
-b) Enter the generated OTP in the response above in the body of this request as shown in the example below:
+b.
+Enter the generated OTP in the response above in the body of this request as shown in the example below:

 **Request Parameters**:
 ``127.0.0.1:3000/api/v1/payment/39fe1227-f83f-4ec1-a785-dcb265e0057a``